Who is this article for?

 Why can't I create new triggers?

 Full trigger permissions are required to create new triggers.
-You maybe have 'read-only' access to triggers which allows you to see but not create, modify, or delete triggers.
+You may have 'read-only' access to triggers, allowing you to see but not create, modify, or delete triggers.
+If you need access to create triggers, speak to an Admin on your account.

 Can I edit live triggers?